How Birmingham City CouncilEmpowered 10,000 tenantsto save £80k

 Birmingham City Council, facing rising living costs and the highest fuel poverty rate in England, needed a scalable, low-effort solution to financially support tenants and reduce rent arrears.
 Traditional support schemes reached just a small percentage of residents and were resource-intensive.

-In response, Birmingham City Council partnered with Housing Perks to launch a self-service savings app requiring no integration or admin.
-Within 3 months, over 5,200 tenants joined, generating £142,000 in voucher purchases and over £15k savings—all at zero cost or operational burden to Birmingham City Council.
+In response, Birmingham City Council partnered with Housing Perks to launch a self service savings app requiring no integration or admin.
+Within a year, 10,000 tenants signed up, saved £80,000 with no operational burden to the income team.

 The Challenge